malto101/Basic_stm32_PCB/README.md

 ## Getting Started

-1. **Clone the Repository:** Start by cloning this repository to your local machine:
+1. **Clone the Repository:** Start by cloning this repository to your local machine.

 2. **View Design Files:** Navigate to the `PCB1.PcbDoc/` directory to access the Altium project files.
 Open the schematic and PCB layout using KiCAD software.